 In some respects, modern yoga, the form practised in studios, gyms and homes the world over today, can be seen as just as complex as the lineages that have come before it.
 Many current styles are based on hatha yoga, which was initially introduced in the yoga sutras.

 If you’re interested in learning more about hatha, we’ve created a short article about its history and applications.
-Hatha is also the style that is taught on our Level 3 Diploma in Teaching Yoga.
+Hatha is also the style that is taught on both our face-to-face Level 3 Diploma in Teaching Yoga and our online yoga instructor course.
 There are also several over prominent styles you may be familiar with or heard of, they include:

 Yoga is a consistently evolving practice and form of exercise that could almost be considered organic.
 It means something different to each style or school and in fact right down to the individuals who practice yoga.
 Considering the development it has undergone in the past 5,000 years, it’s easy to see how it will continue to develop, grow and evolve.